opowell/13victor/README.md

 Please insert this title to the left of the message Part A/B round x of X, but with bigger and bold letters.

-- In the endogenous treatment for the panel that is called “My proposed division” change the name to “Token Division”.
 -
 - When a choice is made in the allocation part, the graph is slighlty shifted upwards, can something be done to avoid that?